Platinum Technology: Transition

 In 2001, CA was sued by the United States Department of Justice (DOJ), alleging that the two companies prematurely reduced competition between each other.
 The DOJ claimed that this was achieved by agreeing to limit discounts offered to customers before the deal was completed.

 Acquisitions

 Protosoft

-In November 1995, Protosoft was acquired by Platinum Technology for 40 million U.S. dollars.
-Protosoft was founded by Dr. Anthony Lekkos and Erick Rivas in 1990 to develop and market Paradigm Plus, an object-oriented analysis and design (OOAD) modeling product and associated code generation and reverse engineering tools.
+In November 1995, Protosoft was acquired by Platinum Technology for $40 million.

 Memco Software

 In September 1998, Platinum Technology acquired Israeli company Memco Software (Nasdaq: MEMCF).
 The acquisition was accounted for as a stock-for-stock pooling of interests valued at just more than $400 million.
 The combined offering of both companies was aimed at providing a complete software security solution for protecting enterprise networks, databases, and systems across multiple platforms.

-With this merger; Platinum was hoping to become a major security software provider in areas such as access control, single sign-on, user and database security administration, authentication, intrusion detection, secure communications, and policy audit.

 Memco Software was founded in 1990 in Tel Aviv, Israel; in 1996 it had an initial public offering on NASDAQ, raising $50 million.
 Following the acquisition of Platinum by Computer Associates, Memco Software became the basis for CA’s research and development center in Israel.